KazukiNakamae/DANGER_analysis/README.md

 #### collect_exp_data.py options

 ```
--o     Output directory.
+-o:     Output directory.
 The name should be unique.
--w     "RSEM.isoforms.results" in the expression profiles of WT samples.
+-w:     "RSEM.isoforms.results" in the expression profiles of WT samples.
--e     "RSEM.isoforms.results" in the expression profiles of Edited samples
+-e:     "RSEM.isoforms.results" in the expression profiles of Edited samples
--t     Threshold for Edited/WT ratio.
+-t:     Threshold for Edited/WT ratio.
 Edited/WT > (Threshold) is "upregulated."
 Edited/WT < 1/(Threshold) is "downregulated."
 ```

 ### Step2: GO Annotation & D-index Calculation